taddieken95/Accuray_Tech_Comm_Guide/Chapter 5: ECOs/Section 3: ECO Submittal Process.md

 If uploading a Rev. A release of a work instruction, be sure to attach FRM 1063996 in the **Attachments** tab of the ECO.
 If you are creating updates to a previously existing document, use FRM 033017

 > Both of these forms are found in Agile, and will contain instructions on how to populate them.

+## Submitting the ECO

+Once all required documents are attached and fields are populated, it is time to submit the ECO.
+To submit an ECO for further review from doc services, perform the following:

+1. Go to the **Next Status** dropdown menu on the ECO page.
+2. Click **Submitted**.
+A Select Workflow window will appear.
+3. Click **Continue** at the bottom-right of the window.
+4. Add any individual you wish to notify in the **To:** section.
+Provide context in the **Comments:** section.
+5. Click **Finish**, the ECO is now submitted for Doc Services approval.

+> Following submittal of an ECO, you can add reviewers to provide feedback in addition to Doc Services.
+It is best practice to include the SME with any work instruction update.
+Additional people also often added for approval include Quality personnel and the technician(s) who uses the instruction.
+Add reviewers by going to the **Workflow** tab and clicking **Add Reviewers**.

+> You will be able to track your ECO's progress inside the **Workflow** tab as well.
+The order of workflow is **Pending** > **Submitted** > **Change Control Board** > **Released** > **Implemented**.
+Alternatively, an ECO can be cancelled at any point during the submittal process.